Hutton, Maryland

 Hutton is an unincorporated community and census-designated place (CDP) in Garrett County, Maryland, United States.
-Variant names for Hutton include Huttons Switch Station and Kindness.

 The population was 86 at the 2010 census, which was up from a population of 29 recorded in the 2000 census.

 Hutton is located on Maryland Route 39 adjacent to the West Virginia border.
 MD 39 leads east 6 mi to Oakland, the Garrett County seat, and West Virginia Route 7 leads northwest from the state line 4 mi to Terra Alta, West Virginia.

 The Hutton CDP has an area of 0.44 sqkm, all of it land.
 The community is in the valley of Snowy Creek, a southeast-flowing tributary of the Youghiogheny River.